What If: Auburn’s 2022 class

 How far?
 That remains to be seen.

-The Tigers currently sit at No. 38 in the Rivals team recruiting rankings with 1,188 points.
-AU has 13 current commits but for the purposes of this analysis, we’ll reduce that to 12 commits and 1,113 points due to the unlikeliness that Drew Bobo remains in this class.
+The Tigers currently sit at No. 30 in the Rivals team recruiting rankings with 1,373 points from 14 commitments.

-We’ll take a look at three potential finishes, all with 10 additional signees that would bring Auburn’s class total to 22.
+We’ll take a look at four potential finishes, and how they could affect AU’s final ranking.

-Tigers land: RB TreVonte’ Citizen, WR Darrius Clemons, OL Julian Armella, OL/DL Antavious Woody, DL Khurtiss Perry, DT Tyre West, LB Robert Woodyard, LB DeMario Tolan, DB Austin Ausberry, DB JaDarian Rhym
+Tigers land: RB Justin Williams, WR Darrius Clemons, OL Julian Armella, DL Khurtiss Perry, DL Jeffrey M’ba, DL Enyce Sledge, LB Robert Woodyard, LB DeMario Tolan, DB JaDarian Rhym, DB Keionte Scott

 Current rank: 7th

-Tigers land: RB Justin Williams, WR Darrius Clemons, OL Jalen Farmer, OL Anez Cooper, DL Khurtiss Perry, DT Enyce Sledge, LB Robert Woodyard, DB Austin Ausberry, DB Keionte Scott, DB Marquise Gilbert
+Tigers land: WR Darrius Clemons, DL Khurtiss Perry, DT Enyce Sledge, DL Jeffrey M’ba, LB Robert Woodyard, DB JaDarian Rhym, DB Keionte Scott

 Current rank: 9th

 Below are the points totals for each remaining target.
-You can see how Rivals comes up with their points total formula based on ranking HERE.
+You can see how Rivals comes up with their rankings formula HERE.
 Some important notes…

-** The rankings are currently being updated so some of the totals could change in the coming hours and days.

-** The two JUCO defensive backs, Scott and Gilbert, are not currently ranked so I gave them what I would consider a conservative 75 points each, which equates to a 5.6 3-star.
-They could certainly be ranked higher or perhaps lower.

 ** When compiling the points total, only the top 20 players in the class are counted.
-So if AU signs 22, then you drop off the two lowest ranked players.
-To make this easy, I just subtracted 75 points from AU’s current total by taking out Bobo, which gave AU 1,113.
-I then took out two more players, Alex McPherson (60) and one of the 5.6 3-stars (75), which are Gordon, Fair and Wooden to get to 978.
-I then added the 10 projected signees to the 978 to get the total for each scenario.
+So if AU signs 22, then you drop off the two lowest ranked players such as Alex McPherson (60) or one or more of the 5.6 3-stars (75), which are Powell Gordon, Jay Fair and Caleb Wooden.

-** Other schools will gain and lose commitments over the next seven days (more gain) so the final rankings will likely trend a little lower in each scenario.
-For instance, if you plug AU's projected totals into last year's final rankings, AU finishes: A (11th), B (13th) or C (15th).
-But those 2021 totals also included the late signing period.
+** Other schools will gain and lose commitments over the next two days (more gain) so the final rankings will trend a little lower in each scenario.

-** Lastly, I chose 10 to make it simple.
-Auburn could close with nine or perhaps 11 or 12 depending on how things shake out.
-There’s also the late signing period to keep in account for the final rankings.
+** There’s also the late signing period on Feb.
+2 to take into account for the final rankings.

-** If you would like to do your own scenario, pick your players and add the total to 978.
-Player points as of Wednesday morning, Dec.
-8…

 RB TreVonte’ Citizen 174